 Delaware Statutory Trust Pros and Cons

 DSTs are popular to people in general who generally wish to have some diversity in their investment portfolio by introducing some real estate component.
 People like being able to count on the specific return and appreciate not having to deal directly with tenants.
 They are also extremely popular with 1031 exchange investors for the same reasons but also due to the fact that it can be difficult to identify replacement property within 45 days of sale of their relinquished property and they have certainty of a closing within the applicable 180-day window.
 Most investments include picking up a pro-rata amount of underlying debt on the property, an important factor for 1031 exchange investors.
 The debt is non-recourse to the investor but allows the investor to hold new debt equal to or greater than the debt retired upon sale of the relinquished property.
 A DST or two make this very easy.
+The transfer of the relinquished property to the Qualified Intermediary, and the receipt of the replacement property from the Qualified Intermediary is considered an exchange.
+To be compliant with IRC Section 1031, the transaction must be properly structured, rather than being a sale to one party followed by a purchase from another party.
 Exchange investors also sometimes use a DST as a backup in case the primary identified property falls through or the primary property acquisition does utilizethe entire exchange value.
 The DST purchase can absorb the balance.